lindekaer/lindekaer.github.io/articles/tour-de-mont-blanc.md

 The Mont Blanc massif is a mountain range located partly in Switzerland, France and Italy.
 The hike "Tour de Mont Blanc" (TMB) surrounds the Mont Blanc massif and commonly starts and ends in the French city of Les Houces, but one is free to begin anywhere on the circuit.
 We started in Les Houches and hiked anti-clockwise for 11 days in July and August.

 ## Background
 The TMB with its 170 kilometers is one of Europe's most popular long distance hikes.
 One of the great strengths of the TMB is it's flexibility - there are plenty of options for alternative routes, which makes it easy to tailor the hike to personal desires.
 The hike is varied both in terms of nature, but also culture, food and people since you pass through three different countries.
-A trip walking the TMB makes it possible to have both traditional Swiss raclette, great French wine and delicious Italian food almost at the same time.
+One of my favorite aspects of the hike was the fact that the Mont Blanc massif was visible at almost all times.
+This set every scene in amazing mountain surroundings.

 <div id="map1" data-lat="45.9544249" data-lng="6.9329604" data-zoom="8" data-type="outdoors">
   <div data-lat="45.890388" data-lng="6.798735" data-label="Les Houches"></div>